 In Ferox Tempus - Terror at is best, a solo performance, Casella takes us to a world where the terror of climate collapse has erupted in full force.
 Cities have sunk, billions of people have perished, and the survivors of neoliberal culture cling to the ruins of civilisation.

 With her expo Ferox Tempus, the unreliable exhibition, Casella occupies the Antwerp arts centre DE SINGEL.
 The exhibition shows how language acts on our fears and desires.
 For three weeks, the arts centre bathes in Casella's exceptional universe of humor and terror.

-In 2021, Luanda premiered at NTGent with Killjoy Quiz.
-In this play, she explores the linguistic nature of violence and resistance.
-The performance takes the form of an 'innocent' television quiz to strike hard at prejudice, deceptive language, sexism and paternalism.
-In 2022, Ferox Tempus - Terror at its best will follow, a solo performance about carbon-neoliberalism and the end of the world.
+In Killjoy Quiz, Casella explores the linguistic nature of violence and resistance.
+The performance takes the form of an 'innocent' television quiz to pound hard on prejudice, deceptive language, and sexism and paternalism.
+Casella uses Sara Ahmed's figure of the killjoy: someone ready to quash any form of violence, even when it is uncomfortable.